What are the differences between internal and external communications?

 Internal audiences are just as important as external ones and it’s imperative for brands to ensure that there are no gaps between their product, their message, their customer experience and service and their external campaigns.

-So unless your brand message is understood and implemented by your employees, the message will get diluted and lost in translation.
-That’s why you need to use employee performance management software.
+So unless your brand message is understood and implemented by your employee performance management software, the message will get diluted and lost in translation.

 By ensuring that your brand promise is internally communicated, employees will be able to talk more effectively with customers and the general public and even become your brand ambassadors and advocates.
 Provide them with a clear brand positioning and they will help your company build brand awareness, generate more sales and attract top talents to your organisation.
 They will become attracted to your logo design and branding niche.

 The worst case scenario would be for a company to share conflicting information with its employees and investors or stakeholders.
 It’s not uncommon for a company to communicate about new features coming up on their product (because the engineering team said so) while the customer success department is not aware of that and is struggling to answer a client’s question regarding that.
-This could lead to bigger issues.
+This could lead to bigger issues which is when you might need to call upon a PR services to handle it.

 So the best way to avoid this scenario is by aligning the brand from the inside out.
 Needless to say that internal and external communications need to work as one in order to achieve that.